TheM1ddleM1n/Waddle/README.md

 ## ✨ Why Waddle?

 Transform your Miniblox experience with professional monitoring and utility features.
-Built by the Dream Team, optimized for performance, and professionally designed
+Built by the Dream Team, optimized for performance, and professionally designed.

 | Feature | Benefit |
 |---------|----------|